-Our chocolate drip cake features an explosion of your favourite retro chocolate bars on top.
+Our chocolate drip cake features an explosion of your favourite retro chocolate bars.

-Chocolate explosion drip cake is made with all your favourite chocolate bars and is flooded with chocolate ganache.
-Taming Twins blogger Sarah Barnes’ mouth-watering cake really looks the part for special occasions.
-Piled high with some of our favourite chocolates, including Maltesers, Curly Wurlys, Galaxy bar, Galaxy Ripple, Minstrels and Rolos, this impressive chocolate drip cake uses a popular decoration technique called the ‘drip’.
+Chocolate drip cake is made with all your favourite chocolate bars and is flooded with chocolate ganache.
+Taming Twins blogger Sarah Barnes' mouth-watering cake really looks the part for special occasions.
+Piled high with some of our favourite chocolates, including Maltesers, Curly Wurlys, Galaxy bar, Galaxy Ripple, Minstrels and Rolos, this impressive chocolate drip cake uses a popular decoration technique called the 'drip'.
 The drip is often a ganache or loose icing that is drizzled around the top edge of the cake so it drips down to create the drip effect.
-It can also be referred to as a flooded cake.
-You’d be surprised how easy this chocolate drip cake is to achieve.
-This stunning four layer cake serves six to eight people and will take around 1hr and 20 mins to make, bake and decorate…
+Also referred to as a 'flooded cake'.
+Unlike our double layered chocolate cake, this stunning bake has four layers.
+It takes around 1hr and 20 mins to make, bake and decorate...

 Watch how to make this chocolate drip cake

 - For the 4 layers of sponge: (or you could buy readymade sponge bases)

 - 350 (12oz) caster sugar

 - For the icing (or you could use 2 x 400g readymade buttercream):